 - OR -

 b.
-Bind the user to Office 365 for self activation and ongoing synchronization with Office 365 immediately
+Bind the user to Office 365 for self-activation and ongoing synchronization with Office 365 immediately.

 There are two methods for binding the user to Office 365:

-Direct Binding via User Details
+Direct Binding from User Details

-- Add the new user to Office 365 by selecting 'Office 365' under 'Directories' in the User Details section or via the Provisioning-Office 365 tag.
+- Add the new user to Office 365 by selecting Office 365 from the User Details Directories tab.